Unsupervised Estimation of Nonlinear Audio Effects: Comparing Diffusion-Based and Adversarial approaches: Guitar Distortion Modeling Experiments

 \subsection{Experimental Details: Diffusion-Based Approach}

 Our diffusion-based method closely follows the configuration of previous work \cite{svento2025NLDistortionDiff}, using the same hyperparameter choices unless otherwise specified.
-We employ a waveform-domain diffusion model with the CQT-based architecture proposed in \cite{moliner2024diffusion}, training it on 6-second audio segments.
-Preliminary studies indicated that this architecture generalizes better than STFT-based or waveform-based alternatives, performing better for this task.
+The diffusion model operates in the waveform domain, while its score network is built on an architecture based on the Constant-Q Transform (CQT), as proposed in \cite{moliner2024diffusion}.
+This design leverages the invertibility and differentiability of the CQT to introduce inductive biases tailored to musical signals, while retaining the flexibility of waveform-domain modeling.
+The model is trained on 6-second audio segments.
 The model was pre-trained for 80k iterations using the EGDB dataset \cite{chen2022towards}, followed by 14k iterations of training on the dataset split $\mathcal{X}$, with a batch size of 4.
 The training phase (excluding pre-training) took 70 min\footnote{All computation times here were measured on an NVIDIA H200 GPU.}.
 While the impact of pre-training remains to be formally evaluated, preliminary experiments suggest that it may have only a minimal effect.

 We use a consistent hyperparameter configuration for all the operator optimization experiments, setting $T=101$ steps, which corresponds to both the reverse diffusion discretization and the number of EM iterations.
 The likelihood scaling parameter $\zeta$ in Eq.~\eqref{eq:likelihood_psi} is defined following \cite{svento2025NLDistortionDiff} as a function of $\tau$ controlled by $\tilde{\zeta}=0.2$.
 As the cost function $C(\cdot, \cdot)$, we employ a $\ell_2$-norm in a compressed STFT representation \cite{moliner2024buddy,lemercier2024unsupervised}, using a compression factor of 0.5.
+This compression equalizes the spectral energy distribution and enhances high-frequency content, which typically has lower energy but is perceptually important.
 Each M-step includes 20 operator optimization steps.
-We employ the AdamW optimizer with random batches of 4 examples per iteration, a learning rate of 1e-3, momentum parameters ($\beta_1=0.9$, $\beta_2=0.99$), and a weight decay of 1e-2.
+We employ the AdamW optimizer with random batches of 4 examples per iteration, a learning rate of 0.001, momentum parameters ($\beta_1=0.9$, $\beta_2=0.99$), and a weight decay of 0.01.